jagreehal/workflow/docs/visualization.md

 # Workflow Visualization

-Tools for seeing what your workflows actually do—ASCII timelines, Mermaid diagrams, live terminal updates, and performance analysis.
+Tools for seeing what your workflows actually do--ASCII timelines, Mermaid diagrams, live terminal updates, and performance analysis.

 ## The Problem: Invisible Execution